SmartEVSE/SmartEVSE-3/docs/operation.md

 # Mode switching when MULTI SmartEVSE is configured
 * If you switch mode on the Master, the Slaves will follow that mode switch
-* If you switch to Normal mode on one Slave, the Master and other Slaves will remain in their current modes.
-If you switch to Smart or Solar mode on one Slave, the Master and the other Slaves will follow that switch.
+* If you switch mode on one Slave, and your Master does not have a Smart/Solar toggle switch configured, the Master and all the other slaves will follow
+* If you have a Smart/Solar toggle switch you have to guard yourself that Master and Slaves are all in the same mode.
+We recommend replacing that toggle switch by a pushbutton switch.

 # Error Messages
 If an error occurs, the SmartEVSE will stop charging, and display one of the following messages: